konekti/jeffbrl.github.io/_posts/2019-04-29-aws-backbone.md

 be set to 1500 or 9001.
 The ability to transmit large frames should significantly increase the speed of bulk transfers.

-Latency is an significant factor in application performance.
+Latency is a significant factor in application performance.
 The AWS Global Backbone is engineered to minimize latency.
 AWS reduces latency by serving content closer to its users through the edge and Direct Connect locations.
 While not part of the AWS Global Backbone, AWS Outposts extends the AWS footprint into the enterprise data center, thus minimizing latency for select workloads.
 Returning to the congestion-free nature of the backbone, user data traffic will have